icelandico/geodev_site/src/lib/content/blog/my-experience-with-scam-emails.md

 ---
+templateKey: blog-post
+title: My experience with scam emails
+slug: My experience with scam emails
+date: 2025-04-01 17:58:00+00:00
+description: Discover the world of scam emails and learn to spot the warning signs.
+Read about my experiences with fraudulent messages and how to protect your domain from phishing attempts.
 category: Personal
-date: 2025-04-01 17:58:00+00:00
-description: 'Discover the world of scam emails and learn to spot the warning signs.
-  Read about my experiences with fraudulent messages and how to protect your domain from phishing attempts. #ScamEmails #CyberSecurity'
-slug: My experience with scam emails
 tag:
   - various
-templateKey: blog-post
-title: My experience with scam emails
 ---

 It's been five years since I created the blog you're reading now.